 Four picnic pavilions that can accommodate 30-100 people each can be reserved for group use.
 Reservations may be made up to a year in advance.

 Boating and fishing are very popular on Center Hill Lake as well as on Great Falls Lake.
 There is a free public launching ramp on Great Falls Lake.

-Birds such as Osprey, Belted Kingfisher, Black-crowned Night Herons can be seen along with Great Blue Herons which have a rookery nearby.
+Birds such as Osprey, Belted Kingfisher, Black-crowned Night Herons can be seen along with great blue herons which have a rookery nearby.
 For more park and nearby birding locations, view flyer.